ahmadisahar/ACCV_FCIL3D/README.md

 ## Datasets

-We evaluate our method on several datasets, including:

-- ModelNet
+Our framework is designed to facilitate cross-dataset incremental learning with focused classifications:

-- ShapeNet
+- ModelNet40 --> ScanObjectNN
-- ScanObjectNN
+- ShapeNet --> ScanObjectNN
-- CO3D
+- ShapeNet --> CO3D

 Refer to the [Datasets](https://github.com/townim-faisal/FSCIL-3D/blob/main/data/dataset/README.md) section for information on how to set up these datasets.